Eugenie Bouchard Shockingly Commits To Pickleball For 2024 Season

 by Erik Virostko

-Eugenie Bouchard is yet another player that made a shocking move to pickleball, signing up for the PPA Tour in 2024.
+Eugenie Bouchard is another player who made a shocking move to pickleball, signing up for the PPA Tour in 2024.

-It's his colleague from the WTA Tour, Eugenie Bouchard, who will now join him on the PPA Tour, as the Canadian is set to join the growing list of tennis players making a switch from tennis to pickleball.
+His colleague from the WTA Tour, Eugenie Bouchard, will now join him on the PPA Tour.
+The Canadian is set to join the growing list of tennis players making the switch from tennis to pickleball.

 0 Comments